Skip to main content

 • Continual monitoring of key metrics is critical to ensuring the health of your inventory and optimizing working capital.

-#2: Processes
+#6: Processes

 Once you understand your inventory metrics, having the right processes in place is critical to managing your inventory positions.
+Utilizing digital tools can significantly enhance procurement processes and inventory management by facilitating data integration and improving operational efficiency.

 • Improving the efficiency of procurement processes can improve responsiveness to changes in demand and help manage lead times.